gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 (For details see :ref:`Renaming_Files_with_gnatchop`.)

 Note: in the case of Windows or Mac OS operating systems, case is not significant.
-So for example on `Windows` if the canonical name is `main-sub.adb`, you can use the file name :file:`Main-Sub.adb` instead.
+So for example on Windows if the canonical name is :file:`main-sub.adb`, you can use the file name :file:`Main-Sub.adb` instead.
 However, case is significant for other operating systems, so for example, if you want to use other than canonically cased file names on a Unix system, you need to follow the procedures described in the next section.